The Right Honourable: Australia

 In Australia, the lord mayors of Adelaide, Brisbane, Hobart, Melbourne, Perth and Sydney are entitled to be styled Right Honourable while in office.

 Historically, a number of Australians were entitled to the style as members of the Privy Council of the United Kingdom.
 Appointment to the Australian equivalent of the Privy Council, the Federal Executive Council, does not entitle a person to the style.
 Typical appointees to the Imperial Privy Council included senior politicians and judges at state and federal level.
 Malcolm Fraser in 1976 was the most recent prime minister to accept appointment to the Privy Council and thus to be styled Right Honourable.
 Of his 21 predecessors, only four were not members of the Privy Council – Alfred Deakin (declined appointment), Chris Watson (never offered), Arthur Fadden (accepted after leaving office), and Gough Whitlam (declined appointment).
-The last Governor-General to be entitled to the style was Sir Ninian Stephen, who left office in 1988.
+The last governor-general to be entitled to the style was Sir Ninian Stephen, who left office in 1988.
 The last active politician to be entitled to the style was Ian Sinclair, who retired in 1998.
 The few Australian recipients of British peerages were also entitled to the style.

 Present-day Australian governments no longer recommend Australians for elevation to the peerage or appointment to the Privy Council.
-However, some present-day Australian citizens either hold hereditary peerages (e.g. Malcolm Murray, 12th Earl of Dunmore).
+However, some present-day Australian citizens either hold hereditary peerages (e.g. Malcolm Murray, 12th Earl of Dunmore) or obtained the style another way (e.g. Ian Sinclair).